Here are eight “cheat day” foods you should definitely indulge in — because they’re actually not that bad for you:

-Most people save beer for their cheat days, because it’s a carb powerhouse.
+Most people save the beer for their cheat days because it’s a carb powerhouse.
 But at the same time, beer has no fat, cholesterol, or nitrates, and it is jam-packed with such vitamins and minerals as magnesium, iron, calcium, and B vitamins.
 Beer consumed in moderation can even lower the risk of heart disease and stroke.
 Feel free, then, to consume one or two beers a day without guilt.

 Potatoes are definitely on people’s cheat day lists, but they should really be a part of your daily diet plan.
-Potatoes (excluding French fries), are one of the most nutritious foods around.
+Potatoes (excluding French fries) are one of the most nutritious foods around.
 They’re loaded with potassium, fiber, vitamin C, calcium, and magnesium.
 But be sure to bake and roast potatoes rather than boil them.
 This preserves the nutrients.

 Many outdated diets warn against consuming too many egg yolks.
 But they’re actually a nutrition powerhouse.
 Egg yolks are high in choline, an anti-inflammatory nutrient that’s crucial for neurological function.
 They’re also rich in lutein and zeaxanthin, which are two vitamins that protect against vision loss.

 Despite what health fanatics might say, milk alternatives such as rice, almond, coconut, oat, and hemp are no replacement for cow’s milk.
 Compared to vegan kinds of milk, cow’s milk has 8 grams of high-quality protein per cup, and it also provides a substantial amount of vitamin D and calcium, which can be difficult to find in other foods.